 Cyprien Gaillard is known for creating work that interconnects history and nature, as well as humankind’s connection to both.
 In particular, Gaillard is known for exploring the beauty of failure and the natural collapse of things in general, and in particular, only deeply interested in ruins.
-His work spans numerous mediums including etching, performance art, public interventions, photography, painting, and sculpture, almost all of which is created outside his studio.
+His work spans numerous mediums including etching, performance art, public interventions, photography, painting, and sculpture, almost all of which are created outside his studio.

-Many of his works are centered in the recurring nature of time, but he is also known for his work on the legacy and future of contemporary architecture which has led him to win numerous awards and honors including the highly coveted Marcel Duchamp Prize, which he was awarded in 2010.
+Many of his works are centered on the recurring nature of time, but he is also known for his work on the legacy and future of contemporary architecture which has led him to win numerous awards and honors including the highly coveted Marcel Duchamp Prize, which he was awarded in 2010.

 As stated earlier, Cyprien’s work focuses primarily on the artistic expression of different concepts of destruction, entropy, as well as man’s influence on the environment and nature in general.
-Gaillard was born in Paris, but he grew up in the Silicon Valley where his rebellious childhood contributed greatly to his interested in destruction and entropy.
+Gaillard was born in Paris, but he grew up in Silicon Valley where his rebellious childhood contributed greatly to his interested in destruction and entropy.
 His most pivotal work before Nightlife was his 2009-piece titled Dunepark.

 In this piece, he excavated a World War II bunker from a beach in the Netherlands.
 Gaillard created Dunepark to criticize the practice of burying historical gem pieces such as these under newly formed layers of construction.
 It was because of this piece that Gaillard was awarded the Marcel Duchamp prize in 2010.